Innes Cuthill: Life

 Cuthill was educated at University College School, London.
-He read zoology at the University of Cambridge, graduating in 1982 and gained his D.Phil. at the University of Oxford in 1985.
-He worked at Oxford until 1989 when he became a lecturer at the University of Bristol.
+He gained a First in Natural Sciences (Zoology) at the University of Cambridge, graduating in 1982 and gained his D.Phil. at the University of Oxford in 1985.
+He was a Junior Research Fellow at Brasenose College Oxford until 1989 when he became a lecturer at the University of Bristol.
 He became a professor there in 1998 and was head of the School of Biological Sciences from 2008 to 2012.

 Work

 Cuthill describes himself as "wear[ing] two hats, behavioural ecologist and sensory ecologist", unified by seeking to explain the "design, through natural selection, of animal form and function."
 He states that his main research interest is the evolution of camouflage of one kind of animal, such as prey, in response to the colour vision of another kind of animal, such as a predator.

-He has contributed to over 180 research papers, mainly on vision and camouflage, though he has also written on the use of statistics in biology, cited over 1600 times, and on guidelines for reporting the use of animals in research, cited over 2000 times.
+He has published over 250 research papers, mainly on vision and camouflage, though he has also written on the use of statistics in biology, cited over 2700 times, and was co-author of the ARRIVE and ARRIVE2 guidelines for reporting the use of animals in research, cited over 10,000 times.